 Creatine appears to be generally safe, although when it is taken at high doses there is the potential for serious side effects, such as kidney damage.
 High doses may also stop the body from making its own creatine.

-A preliminary clinical study suggests that creatine supplements may help lower levels of triglycerides (fats in the blood) in men and women with high concentrations of triglycerides.
+Preliminary studies suggest that creatine supplements may help lower levels of triglycerides (fats in the blood) in men and women with high concentrations of triglycerides.

 Creatine has also been reported to help lower levels of homocysteine.
 Homocysteine is associated with heart disease, including heart attack and stroke.